This article appears in the Huffington Post on the 21st May 2015.

 It’s interesting to note, there are more choirs in the UK than fish and chip shops.
 Singing with other people improves our physical and mental health.
 Research carried out by specialists at the Journal of Applied Arts & Health, found half-a-dozen ways in which singing helps our mental health.
 This includes improving our cognitive function to social confidence.
 The benefits are endless.

 Respiratory consultant Dr Nicholas Hopkinson at the Royal Brompton Hospital in London, admits “Patients who sing are breathing more slowly from their diaphragms rather than upper chest.
 This is beneficial in conditions like emphysema and pulmonary fibrosis.”
 I’ve had the privilege of running a singing workshop at this hospital, showing the doctors how to sing along to Abba’s “I have a Dream”.

 Some truly astonishing research by Frankfurt University a few years ago, found that after rehearsals of Mozart’s Requiem by a local choir, saliva taken from the singers, found increased secretion of antibodies!
 Studies have shown how it reduces the chance for bacteria to dwell in the upper respiratory tract, thus preventing colds and flu, especially in the colder months.

-The workshops will be held on Thursday 1st, 8th and 15th of October, 2015 from 1645 to 1815.
+The workshops are held on Thursday 1st, 8th and 15th of October, 2015 from 1645 to 1815.
 Doors open at 1630.
-They are part of the first Richmond upon Thames Music and Drama Festival.
-People will be able to register to take part on council’s website from June onwards: http://www.richmond.gov.uk/music_and_drama_festival.